 Scene 7 female guest detail

-Inner Chamber (C)
+Inner Chamber (Plan No. C)

-The Inner Chamber (C) is somewhat irregular in shape, but it is oriented on the general axis with the main entrance to the complex.
+The Inner Chamber (Plan No. C) is somewhat irregular in shape, but it is oriented on the general axis with the main entrance to the complex.
 This chamber is undecorated, but it was plastered in readiness.
 The important depictions which would normally have been included here are thus missing.
 These include: the funerary procession with the transportation of his funerary material, the pilgrimage to Abydos, the essential rituals leading to the deceased's transformation into the blessed one, the various rituals on his mummy (most importantly, the opening of the mouth ceremony) followed by the welcome by the goddess of the west and by Osiris.

-Inner Chamber (C)
+Inner Chamber (Plan No. C)

 A small niche, about 0.5 m (19.6 in) wide, 0.7 m (27.5 in) tall and 0.5 m (19.6 in) deep, located in the back wall, is slightly set off-center towards the left.